 Not all tongue and/or lip ties require surgery.
 Some children can treat their tethered oral tissue with Myofunctional Therapy and other body work.
 If your child's tongue/lip tie require surgery, we offer the latest in laser tongue tie surgery.
 Our Solea laser’s pinpoint accuracy and immediate cauterization of tissue provides many benefits to patients, including the following:

 Consequences of Leaving Tongue-Tie Untreated

 If left untreated, a lip tie or tongue tie can have long-lasting consequences for your child.
 Even if your child did not have symptoms as an infant, their tongue and/or lip tie can be serious enough to result in the following:

 If you’re wondering if your child can benefit from lip-tie and/or tongue tie assessment call and schedule a visit today.
-Both of our pediatric dentists are currently accepting new patients age 12 years and younger.
-Dr. Rachel Rosen and Dr. Laura Adelman also welcome patients whose pediatricians or speech therapists have recommended a frenectomy or further evaluation, but no recommendation is necessary.
+Both of our pediatric dentists are currently accepting new patients age 16 years and younger.
+Dr. Rachel Rosen and Dr. Laura Adelman also welcome patients whose pediatricians or speech therapists have recommended laser tongue tie surgery or further evaluation, but no recommendation is necessary.
 Call our office today at (330) 425-1885 to schedule your child’s assessment.